L-ebesgue/sparse_GPDs/README.md

 -  With `utils.py`, we compute GPDs of given collection of intervals.

 -  See `tutorial.ipynb` for implementations of `utils.py` with some examples.

+-  The scripts `launch_pipeline.sh` can be used for launching the time series classification experiments.